ABOUT LADA INTEGRATIVE PRACTICES

 founder of LADA Integrative Practices.

-I am a happy person—not because everything in my life is perfect, but because I want to live with joy, presence, and faith.
+I am a happy person—not because everything in my life is perfect, but because I choose to live with joy, presence, and faith.
 I feel, struggle, laugh, doubt, and dream.
-Through it all, I return to the deep sense of gratitude and meaning that guides me, which has led me through different lands, traditions, and roles.
+Through it all, I return to a deep sense of gratitude and meaning that guides me, which has carried me through different lands, traditions, and roles.

-Spirituality has always been interwoven into the fabric of my life, even when I didn’t have the words for it.
-I’ve been practicing Nichiren Buddhism for over two decades, and in recent years, Christianity has returned in a profound way.
+Spirituality has always been woven into the fabric of my life, even when I didn’t have the words for it.
+I’ve practiced Nichiren Buddhism for over two decades, and in recent years, Christianity has returned in a profound way.
 These traditions expand and deepen one another.
 It’s been interesting to observe how my spiritual foundation has even enriched my work with clients who are solidly atheist.

 Another thread that has run through my life is integration - bridging together what may seem distinct or even opposing.